 For example, say a retail store buys customized software to run its cash registers and inventory system.
 One day the system breaks down completely.
 As a result, the store must close for the day to repair the system.
 The store’s loss of business for that day is a consequential damage of the broken contract.

-Threatened by a breach of contract in NJ?
 Have questions about what you just read?
-Then contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
+If liquidated damages are being included in your NJ contract, or if you are threatened by a breach of contract in NJ, then contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
 He welcomes your inquiries.
 He’s here to help you with your contract issues with advice.

 NJ Contract Law Attorney serving these New Jersey Counties: